noahehall/theBookOfNoah/algorithms.md

     - the problem size is limited
     - you can use `heuristics` to reduce the size of the solution set
     - simplicity of implementation is more important than speed
+  - doesnt require any domain specific knowledge to use one of these type of algorithms
+    - as it tries every possible pathway without considering the environment
+    - uses the simplest possible approach to solving the problem -

+### breadth-first search
+  - begins at the root node, explores each of the child nodes first and only then moves down to the next level
+  - progresses level by level until it finds a solution
+  - use cases
+    - chcking for duplicate nodes

+#### issues
+  - it must store every node in memory
+    - i.e. uses a considerable amount of memory for a large number of nodes

+### depth-first search
+  - begins at the root node and explores a set of connected child nodes until it  reaches a leaf node
+  - progresses branch by branch until it finds a solution

+#### issues
+  -
 ## divide and conquer
   - divide the problem into smaller pieces each of which is manageable on its own
   - by making a problem simpler, you dan create a set of simpler steps to finding a problem solution